Heinz Doofenshmirtz: PERRY THE BANJO-PLAYING PLATYPUS?!

 Doofenshmirtz on coffee.

-Which included, him designing an overly complicated trap based off of the Mouse-trap board game.
+Which included, him designing an overly complicated trap based off of the Mousetrap-esque board game.

-His latest bizarly named inator that has nothing to do with it's purpose. (which makes things float up into the atmosphere)
+His latest bizarrely named inator (the Luffaplex Dill-Pickle Inator) that has nothing to do with its purpose. (which makes things float up into the atmosphere)

 And his Anvil On Head moment: he bounces up into the anvil face-first and falls to the ground; gravity then pulls the anvil down, with predictable results.